online archiv 1998

 recommendations.

-My name is Maud Maron, I worked with the Legal team on the Tribunal and
+My name is Maud Maron, I worked with the Legal team on the Tribunal and with

-Julia Wright--the International Concerned Family & Friends
+Wright--the International Concerned Family & Friends representative in Europe

-representative in Europe who is based in Paris.
+who is based in Paris.

 If you have any questions about the Mumia Tribunal Delegation which is